consp1racy/android-support-preference/README.md

 </style>
 ```

+### Ringtone picker setup

 If you'll be using custom `RingtonePreference` your app needs to request the `android.permission.READ_EXTERNAL_STORAGE` permission in its manifest.
 If for some reason you cannot do this, use `android.preference.RingtonePreference` which will use the system dialog.

-If you won't be extending `AppCompatPreferenceActivity`, you'll need to specify all preferences in XML by their fully qualified class name.

 ## Changelog